gizmomathboy/hyperborea_class_creation/gadgeteer-notes.md

 *Read Weird Science:* The ability to decipher unintelligible weird science inscriptions or symbols placed on weapons, armor, items, doors, walls, scrolls and other media.

+*Artefact Identification:* Ability to figure out artefacts.

+Per the Referee's discretion on the die to use based on the complexity and mystery of the artefact.
+A successful roll for each stage is required to progress to the next stage.
+Stage one might be skipped if there is a "normal" analogu, e.g. radium pistol vs crossbow, laser spear vs spear, etc.

+Stage success is a base 1-4 on the complexity die plus 1 per level of experience (GA : Gadgeteer Ability?)

+Regardless of success, 1d4 Constitution is used and regained at 1 point per hour or rest.
+If Constitution drops to 3 or less than the Gadgeteer is knocked unconscious for 24 hours.

+  1) do you have any idea this is?

+  2) can you power it up?

+  3) can you activate it?

+  4) can you use effecitvely?

 *Laboratory:* At 9th level, a weird scientist who establishes a suitable laboratory will attract a band of followers: 1d12+12 weird science devotees of 0th level (1d4 hp, each with a smattering of nascent weird science abilities) who will serve without pay in exchange for tutelage under their master.
 The laboratory